Excel SUMPRODUCT Formula (Table of Contents)

 Things to Remember

-- The array provided as arguments must be of the same size.
-If they are not of the same size or dimensions, you will get #VALUE!
+- The array of arguments should have the same size.
+If they are not the same size or dimensions, you will get #VALUE!
 Error.

 - The arrays should not contain text or non-numeric values.
 Because then all such cells will be treated as 0’s.

-- In the older versions of Excel, only up to 30 arrays can be provided as parameters.
+- In prior versions of Excel, you could only provide up to 30 arrays as arguments.

 Recommended Articles

 This has been a guide to SUMPRODUCT Formula in Excel.
-Here we discuss how to use SUMPRODUCT Formula in Excel along with excel examples and downloadable excel template.
+Here we discuss how to use SUMPRODUCT Formula in Excel along with Excel examples and a downloadable Excel template.
 You can also go through our other suggested articles –